borgbackup/borg/docs/deployment/non-root-user.rst

     AmbientCapabilities=CAP_DAC_READ_SEARCH

-The CAP_DAC_READ_SEARCH capability gives borg readonly access to all files and directories on the system.
+The ``CAP_DAC_READ_SEARCH`` capability gives borg read-only access to all files and directories on the system.

-This service can then be started manually using ``systemctl start`` or regularly with a systemd timer.
+This service can then be started manually using ``systemctl start``, a systemd timer or other methods.